eduMFA/eduMFA/doc/configuration/caconnectors.rst

 .. index:: caconnectors, CA, Certificate Authority, certificate token

-You can use privacyIDEA to enroll certificates and assign certificates to users.
+You can use eduMFA to enroll certificates and assign certificates to users.

 You can define connections to Certificate Authorities, that are used when enrolling certificates.